tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 ChaCha20 allows us to encrypt our data, and Poly1305 allows us to make sure that our data can't be tampered with at all.
 The idea is to use a onetime key split into two 16 byte parts $(r, s)$.
-These parts can be derived from our key and nonce, but taht's part of the AEAD construction, not Poly1305 itself.
+These parts can be derived from our key and nonce, but that's part of the AEAD construction, not Poly1305 itself.

 The idea is to work in the field $\mathbb{F}_p$, with $p = 2^{130} - 5$.